mmistakes/minimal-mistakes/_posts/2024-08-03-batman-caped-crusader-s1e10.md

 The episode ends with a mysterious figure injecting a man who laughs maniacally.

 This finale wraps up the first season with the extent of crime in Gotham exposed as well as having alliances tested.
 Harvey's death is a shock, leaving Batman without not only a dear friend but also an ally.
 Barbara, who has now lost both Quinzel and Dent, people who took a turn for the worst, faces an uncertain future with mob bosses already gunning for her.
 How Gordon keeps her safe when he can't trust anyone at GCPD is anyone's guess.
-The odds are stacked against Gotham saviours as the next season sets the stage for more villains and challenges.
+The odds are stacked against Gotham's saviours as the next season sets the stage for more villains and challenges.
 Maybe some new and maybe some returning.

 Rating: 4/5

-Season rating:
+# Season rating: 4/5
+Season one followed the original animated series in style but sometimes lacked substance.
+Given the runtime, theres only so much it can do but it managed to pick things up towards the end.
+Nonetheless, I'm hopeful for what the next season brings.

 ---
 Consider subscribing to my [YouTube channel](https://www.youtube.com/@swiftodyssey?sub_confirmation=1) & follow me on [X(Twitter)](https://twitter.com/swift_odyssey).
 Leave a comment if you have any questions.